 Set up Cloudfront

-For configuring Cloudfront refer to the official documentation and there is a great post specifically about Drupal 8 settings which is still valid so it would not make much sense to repeat it here.
-The only addition we made was a change to the Default (*) behaviour, when a google adwords campaign spammed the invalidation queue appending a gclid or _ga parameter to the urls.
-Unfortunately Cloudfront doesn't allow blacklisting / removal url parts or parameters, only the opposite is allowed.
-So we are ignoring all url parameters for anonymous except for destination (a well known Drupal mechanism).
+The additions we made was a change to the Default (*) behavior, when a google adwords campaign spammed the invalidation queue appending a gclid or _ga parameter to the urls.
+Unfortunately Cloudfront doesn't allow blacklisting or removal url parts or parameters, only the opposite is allowed.
+So we are ignoring all url parameters.
+We have clean urls so we don't need them right?*

-Query String Forwarding and Caching: Forward all, cache based on whitelist
+Query String Forwarding and Caching: None (Improves Caching)

 Set up the Purge and Cloudfront purger Drupal 8 modules